arishorts/SQL-Employee-Tracker/README.md

 This code is a command-line interface (CLI) for managing employee information stored in a MySQL database.
 To use it, you need to have MySQL installed on your computer and have access to a MySQL server.<br>

-1. After the packages are installed, run the command node index.js to start the CLI.<br>
+1. After the packages are installed, run the command node index.js to start the app.<br>
 2. The CLI will prompt you with a list of options for viewing and adding employee information.
 Follow the prompts to select the desired option and enter the necessary information.<br>
 3. To exit the CLI, select the "Exit" option from the main menu or press Ctrl+C in the terminal/command prompt.<br>